 This forms the basis for performing any basic steps on the AUT using QTP.
 In the real world, this alone isn’t sufficient.
 Testing as an activity is verification and validation inclusive, so we will have to tailor these basic lines of code to include certain verification and validation points.

 To do so, QTP provides some checkpoints and the tester can also programmatically add steps to check a few things as needed.

 We will discuss these checkpoints in the coming series of articles and also try to learn the best practices to be followed while test creation to ensure maximum efficiency.

-Feel free to post your QTP questions on this or previously covered QTP tutorials in below comments.
-If you have any suggestion for improving these tutorials please contact us.
+Feel free to post your QTP questions on this or previously covered QTP tutorials in the below comments.
+If you have any suggestions for improving these tutorials please contact us.